ReaperOAK/KCAdashboard/CONTRIBUTING.md

+Update all relevant docs after code changes.
+If you change quiz, chess move validation/feedback logic, or user menu/profile/logout dropdown logic, document it in README.md, CHANGELOG.md, and the relevant feature docs.
+## User Menu & Dropdown Accessibility (July 2025)

+- All user menu/profile/logout dropdown logic must be accessible (keyboard, ARIA, focus management).
+- Only one set of profile/logout actions should be visible at a time (inside the dropdown).
+- Dropdown must close on outside click or Escape, but remain open for menu actions.
+- Update docs and changelog after any user menu or dropdown logic change.
 # July 2025 UI/UX Overhaul

 This project underwent a major UI/UX, accessibility, and modularity overhaul in July 2025.
 Please review the following before contributing: